bentoml/BentoML/docs/source/frameworks/onnx.rst

    2. The ``async_run`` refers to BentoML's runner inference API for invoking a model's signature.
 In the case of ONNX, it happens to have a similar name like the ``InferenceSession`` endpoint.

-When constructing a :ref:`bentofile.yaml <concepts/bento:Bento Build
+When constructing a :ref:`bentofile.yaml <concepts/bento:Bento build options>`, there are two ways to include ONNX as a dependency, via
-Options>`, there are two ways to include ONNX as a dependency, via ``python`` (if using pip) or ``conda``:
+``python`` (if using pip) or ``conda``:

 .. tab-set::